gigapipehq/github-actions/workflows/staging-automation/README.md

 This folder contains different workflows that listen for push and pull_requests events into the staging branch.
 The main jobs are:
 - Generate the changelog and update it in the repository.
 - Bump the app version.
-- Build the application images and/or deploy it.
+- Build the application images and/or deploy them.
 - Notify the new image or app deployed to Slack.
 - Update the Notion page where deployed versions are tracked.